Growth for B2B is hard.

 Can you tell us a little bit more about your background?

 Kia: Thanks, Brian.
 Happy to be here.
-I come to software from an educational background in computer engineering and a practical experience background of 22 years in the industry working at rapidly growing, very dynamic software companies.
+I come to software from an educational background in computer engineering and practical experience background of 22 years in the industry working at rapidly growing, very dynamic software companies.

 What’s the most significant trend affecting your work?